rgboys/Reactive-RGB/README.md

 - Memory: 12 GB RAM

 ## Installation
+- Clone the repository
 - Within Form1.cs, replace pathPython and pathScript with your python.exe and clientcapture.py paths
-- In runtime, the numeric boxes representing the number of Vertical and Horizontal LEDs is a representation of just one side of the monitor, not combined (64 total LEDs placed vertically, means 32 on each side, the inputted number should be 32 in the Vertical box)
+- In runtime, the numeric boxes representing the number of Vertical and Horizontal LEDs is a representation of just one side of the monitor, not combined.
+For example, 64 total LEDs placed vertically, means 32 on each side, so the inputted number should be 32 in the Vertical box.
 - For multiple monitor displays, use the "Preview Monitor" option to view what the selected monitor is
 - Press "Start" to begin